alinush/6.824-lecture-notes/l11-ficus.md

  - Alice "computed" her message based on certain inputs
  - Sam can only interpret if he has seen those inputs too

+Suppose this is an auction chat program:

+    Joe         Fred        Alice

+    $10 -->
+                20
+              <-- -->

+                     <-- winner is $20

+If there were a 4th person, Sam:

+    Joe         Fred        Alice               Sam

+    $10 -->                                   sees $10
+                20
+              <-- -->                         does not see $20

+                     <-- winner is $20 -->    sees winner is $20

+So to Sam this might not make sense.
+His problem is that Sam didn't know what Alice knew when she sent her message.

 **Definition:** `x` causally precedes `y`

  - `x` precedes `y` if: